Please note that a referral letter is required before an appointment can be confirmed.

-Paediatric care is delivered by a specialist team including paediatric surgeons and paediatric anaesthetists along with a dedicated team of paediatric qualified nurses and a paediatric clinical facilitator.
+Paediatric care is delivered by a specialist team including paediatric surgeons and paediatric anaesthetists along with a dedicated team of paediatric qualified nurses and a paediatric co-ordinator.

 - Cardiology: we work with the cardiac team at Crumlin’s Children’s Hospital to perform cardiac ablation procedures.

-- ENT: adenotonsillectomy, microscopy of ear, grommet insertion and other minor ENT surgical procedures.
+- Ear, Nose and Throat (ENT): adenotonsillectomy, microscopy of ear, grommet insertion and other minor ENT surgical procedures.

-- Ophthalmology: blocked tear ducts, cysts, ptosis, and squints.
+- Ophthalmology: blocked tear ducts, cysts, and ptosis.